postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 <img alt="Postman editor toolbar" src="https://assets.postman.com/postman-docs/documentation-wysiwyg-toolbar-v9-1.jpg" width="560px">

-**Working with tables is fast and easy.** No need to fuss with Markdown code to get your tables to work.
+**Create tables without Markdown.** No need to fuss with Markdown code to get your tables to work.
 To add a table, select the **Table** tool.
 To add or remove columns or rows, or to delete the table, select a cell and then select the shortcut menu.

 <img alt="Postman editor table shortcuts" src="https://assets.postman.com/postman-docs/documentation-wysiwyg-table-tool-v9-1.jpg" width="560px">